Karl Sim: Later life

-Sim was a guest of honor at the inaugural 'Mangaweka Fakes & Forgeries Festival' held in 2007 in his birth town.
+Sim was a guest of honor at the inaugural Mangaweka Fakes & Forgeries Festival held in 2007 in his birth town.
 He appeared again as a prize presenter in 2011 at the now two yearly event, and was planned to appear at the 2013 event in November, before his death in October of that year.
 In 2007, he was named the 8th greatest art forger in the world.

-He wrote a book in 2003, called Good As Goldie (ISBN 9781869589073), which was later republished as C F Goldie and the Creative Art of Forgery (ISBN 1471745422).
+He co-wrote an autobiography in 2003, called Good As Goldie: the amazing story of New Zealand’s most famous art forger (ISBN 9781869589073), which was later republished as C F Goldie and the Creative Art of Forgery (ISBN 1471745422).

 He died on 21 October 2013 at North Shore Hospital, Auckland, New Zealand.
 A couple purchased his old flat and turned it into an antique shop named Goldie's Junk 'N Disorderly to keep his legacy alive.